 What is Ambient Intelligence?

 A recent Amazon patent offers a glimpse into the immediate future.
-Based on the information they’ve gathered on customer shopping habits, Amazon is beginning to ship products to delivery centers near their customers before these customers actually order a product – based on data analysis and the prediction that they will order it in the near future, Galloway says.
+Based on the information they’ve gathered on customer shopping habits, Amazon is beginning to ship products to distribution centers near their customers before these customers actually order a product – based on data analysis and the prediction that they will order it in the near future, Galloway says.

 Your Life on Your Wrist